SashimiVi/Investigate-a-Dataset/README.md

 >
    >2.From the scatter plot, as age increasing, the overall trend of no-show counts seems to decrease.
 >
-   >3.From the last graph, the no-show counts are similar when there is no diabetes or alcoholism. but different with the presence of
+   >3.From the last graph, the no-show counts are similar when there is no diabetes or alcoholism